 2. The East Bay (Oakland, Berkeley, & Alameda)

-Take in an Oakland A’s baseball game, pay a visit to Children’s Fairyland (a personal inspiration for Walt Disney in building Disneyland), have STEM adventures at the Lawrence Hall of Science or Chabot Space and Science Center, play pilot aboard the USS Hornet, or spend a day at Crown Beach and Crab Cove.
-For more ideas on what to do in the East Bay, check out these 50 things to do in Alameda with kids or my upcoming guide of things to do in Oakland with kids.
+Take in an Oakland A’s baseball game (while they are still here – boo to the latest 2023 stadium news!), pay a visit to Children’s Fairyland (a personal inspiration for Walt Disney when he was building Disneyland), have STEM adventures at the Lawrence Hall of Science or Chabot Space and Science Center, or play pilot aboard the USS Hornet.
+Although parts of Alameda County are very urban, there are lots of hiking trails as well as beaches (we are partial to Crown Beach and Crab Cove in Alameda, of course!).

 3. Orange County

 Forget the OC cliches.
 The area is pretty much heaven for family travelers in summer months, with beaches and theme parks leading the list of family-friendly things to do.
 Orange County boasts both Disneyland and Knott’s Berry Farm as well as six world-famous beaches (Seal Beach, Huntington Beach, Newport Beach, Laguna Beach, Dana Point and San Clemente).